Financial assets and liabilities of the households sector for certain financial instruments

 Fig. 3

-- In February, 2026, the growth of household debt on bank loans was significantly lower than in January (2 bln rubles in February vs. 258 bln rubles in January 2026).
-This dynamic is explained by a significant decrease in household demand for mortgage loans (90 billion rubles in February vs. 243 billion rubles in January 2026).
+- In March 2026, the growth of household debt on bank loans was significantly higher than in February (201 billion rubles in March vs. 2 billion rubles in February 2026).

 -